 Here are some links and background info on the trailer park phenomenon that's going to sweep the nation just as soon as I move the hell out of here and it becomes cool.
 By the way, the salute to Idaho photo links to a t-shirt site I found through one of the websites below except I have no idea which one it is anymore and am far too busy in school right now to find it.
 If any of you readers can figure this out for me you may be eligible for a free tour of my secret trailer location along with one complimentary beverage and an audience with my cat - if he's awake, or in the mood to see visitors.

+Some history for students out there approaching deadline (copy and paste).
 The Trailer 'Problem': With the Great Depression - an oxymoron, of sorts - home foreclosures began happening at a rate our society would never allow today because we learned back then that unregulated financial markets would be overtaken by greedy investors who would screw the working poor and middle class for the good of the all mighty quarterly return.
 Anyway, back in those brutally unsophisticated days newly homeless Americans began living year round in what were once nothing more than hardened, domesticated, tents made for vacations out into the country's endless supply of pristine wilderness.
 These “trailerites" didn't pay real estate taxes and many were considered vagrants, as there were no permanent trailer lots where they could park legally.
 Within a few years the first trailer parks began to spring up and become an appealing alternative to the dilapidated shacks found within Hoovervilles.
 Because those trailers were so small, the families would spend a great deal of time outdoors, weather permitting, and violated notions of propriety like a motherfucker.
 They probably drank, got loud, and likely included some distant relatives of yours, truly.
+Trailer park folks have been taking it on the chin since, even from within.
+Eminem is one example of a native son who "made it", went on to slander its indigenous culture, then left the old homestead for good not sticking around to offer his sullen example to vulnerable park youths.
+Instead, he became a role model for wannabe wiggas across the globe.

+In the news: Troubled park in legal stew on SoCal rez.
 Conditions of neglect and a plethora of complaints brought Judge Stephen G. Larson himself out to have a look-see at the Duroville park, owned by Cahuilla Indian tribal elder, Harvey Duro.
 It is mainly inhabited by immigrant farm workers and is in such a sorry state the Judge considered shutting it down but that would only leave the poor park residents homeless, so he is working with Mr. Duro to get him to do the right thing.

 Here is an excellent article from a small San Diego county newspaper on efforts to relocate some local park residents into low-income government housing.
 In the online comment section following the piece, one person writes: "You know who else lives in Orange Grove?
 There's Rick, the navy vet, who is completely blind and lives off Social Security.
 There are also Mike and Doris, two formerly homeless people, who finally have a roof over their heads.
 Doris is on dialysis while Mike just got laid off from his job at a local factory.
 Then there's Debbie and her two teen age boys she's raising alone.
 Debbie works for the VUSD in the lunch room.
 The trailer park holds alot of nice, hard-working people.
 I know its not much to look at and doesn't fit into Vista's future plans (white suburban tract housing but its home to some great folks.
 Leave it alone."